Frequently Asked Questions (FAQs)

 Yes.
 You have the following options:

-• Come to the City Hall Voting Center, on or before Election Day, complete a new voter registration form and vote; or
+• Come to the Voting Center at City Hall or San Francisco State University, on or before Election Day, complete a new voter registration form and vote; or

 • Go to your new polling place on Election Day and cast a provisional ballot.
 You can look up the address of your new polling place by entering your new home address at sfelections.org/pollsite, or call (415) 554-4375.